SunnyViewTech/docs/my-website/docs/Dollars-MONO/bvh.md

 ---
 sidebar_position: 50
-title: Record BVH files
+title: Record BVH Files
 ---

-# Record BVH files
+# Record BVH Files

 You can press the button in the picture to start and end the recording of the BVH file.